vivienpou/react-boilerplate/docs/testing/unit-testing.md

   ✓ doesn't add the third number
 ```

-This tells us that something is broken in the add function before any users get
+This tells us that something is broken in the add function before any Products get
 the code!
 Congratulations, you just saved time and money!

 ## Testing Redux Applications